Skip to content

 Common GBP mistakes to avoid

-• xAdding keywords to your business name (e.g. "Smith Plumbing - Best Plumber London") — this violates Google's guidelines and can get your listing suspended
+• xAdding keywords to your business name (e.g. "Smith Plumbing - Best Plumber London") — this violates Google's representation guidelines and can get your listing suspended

 • xUsing a virtual office or PO Box address — Google can detect these and will remove your listing